Teacher-in-Residence Program : NOW HIRING!

 We will begin interviewing applicants after September 8th, and all applicants will be notified by email when the positions have been filled.
 Applications will be accepted until all positions are filled.

 Please note that Slide Ranch aims to increase diversity in our staff and support an intern cohort that reflects the demographics of our San Francisco Bay Area community.
 People of all colors, cultures, class, age, genders, and sexual orientations are encouraged to apply.

 Dates of Session: January 21, 2019 – November 26, 2019

 Summer Teacher-in-Residence Job Description (2.5 months)

-These are residential "live-on-the-ranch" positions - tent housing and food provided plus monthly stipend.
+These are residential "live-on-the-ranch" positions - including an hourly wage, with tent housing and food provided

 Apply yourself for 12 weeks of work that challenges you to grow as a person and as a professional educator.
 You will gain valuable hands-on experience in agricultural and environmental education and learn how to live and work in a rural setting as a member of a community.

 From June-August, Slide Ranch hosts 10 weeks of day camp.
 Summer camp participants learn to care for farm animals and gardens, explore miles of wildland trails, discover ocean tide pools, cook farm-to-table, and participate in arts & crafts projects.
 Teachers-in-Residence lead groups of students in the 5-day experiential education camp programs.
 Our Teachers-in-Residence customize each program to meet the learning needs of campers 5 – 13 years of age, as well as working with junior camp counselors age 14+.
 Over the course of the summer, Teachers-in-Residence may also work with adults or youth in the context of volunteer or community group visits.